SIGÌýMission,ÌýVision, and History

 Do you have an announcement, publication, event, or opportunity to share with fellow members?
 Contact the SIG Secretary/Treasurer to have your item distributed to the membership via the ÐÜèÊÓÆµlistserv using this Google Form: To ensure you are receiving listserv communications, please verify that your ÐÜèÊÓÆµmembership and SIG subscription are current by contacting ÐÜèÊÓÆµdirectly.

-Update Listserv Access:Ìý Contact ÐÜèÊÓÆµCentral Office
+Update Listserv Access: Contact ÐÜèÊÓÆµCentral Office

-SUPR SIG OFFICERS
+SUPR SIG OFFICERS 2026-2027

-Jori S. Beck | Chair (2025-2026) | School of Education | College of William & Mary | jbeck@wm.edu
+Jori S. Beck | Immediate Past Chair (2026-2027) | School of Education | College of William & Mary | jbeck@wm.eduÌýÌý

 Erika Saito | Secretary/Treasurer (2025-2027) | Partnerships & Outreach, University of Massachusetts Global | lorine.saito@umassglobal.eduÌýÌý

-Morgan Faison | Past Secretary/Treasurer (2023-2025 | Mary Frances Early College of Education | University of Georgia | mfaison@uga.edu
+Morgan Faison | Program Chair (2026-2027 | Mary Frances Early College of Education | University of Georgia | mfaison@uga.edu

 Committees